EU sustainable finance advisers say green means green

-BRUSSELS (Reuters) – Economic activities should be labelled as green investments only if they truly contribute to science-based goals to fight climate change, European Union advisers said on Friday, as countries in the bloc battle over whether to weaken planned finance rules.
+Economic activities should be labelled as green investments only if they truly contribute to science-based goals to fight climate change, European Union advisers said, as countries in the bloc battle over whether to weaken planned finance rules.

 The European Commission has delayed finalising the climate section of its sustainable finance taxonomy until April.
 The list of economic activities will from next year define what can be labelled as a sustainable investment.